Travix-International/frontend-tech-test/README.md

-# Travix test

-Travix Front-End Tech Interview Test

 # Introduction

 Small Responsive app to manage your own TODOs.
+You can add TODOs to a centralized shared server, modified them, and set them to Done.
+The page is fully responsive and can be displayed on multiple devices.
+It works with lots of Tasks (Lots!) and it will keep sincronized all the instances currently open of the App.

 # Install